The Biochemistry and Cell Signaling Pathway of MC1R

 pheomelanin.
 Obviously, the mice with light-colored coats contain the normal MC1R receptor and related

-During the hair development cycle, there is a pulse o
+pathway, and they also contain the agouti gene.
+During the hair development cycle, there is a pulse of agouti

 the light coat-color phenotype.
 Preliminary results indicate that the mice with the dark Mc1r alleles have